vgorbic1/Tutorials/Java/dao.md

 level data accessing API or operations from high level business services.

+#### Benefits
+- Separates parts of the application so changes can be isolated.
+- Makes unit testing easier.

 #### Participants in DAO
 - **DAO Interface** defines the standard operations to be performed on a model object(s).